alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 *Note: If you move your genome, annotations, sequence files, or .xml session file to a different directory then the session will no longer load properly in IGV, so make sure these files stay where they are when you save your session.*

 ## Collect or create Nipponbare genome annotations for genes of interest
 Next, use BLAST to search for your genes of interest within the Nipponbare reference genome.
-Input all your sequences into with script with a single FASTA file (Mine is called **OsPSY_vars.fa**, found in the "Source" directory.
+Input all your sequences as a FASTA file into the script (Mine is called **OsPSY_vars.fa**, found in the "Source" directory.
 You can use any other FASTA you prefer).
 ```{bash}

 	sbatch Scripts/blast_reference.sh Source/OsPSY_vars.fa